-“I started with the [Therm-a-Rest] Z Light sleeping pad, the closed cell foam one, and it wasn’t so bad in the northwest, and on nice cushioned trails,” Kuehn observes.
+“I started with the [Therm-a-Rest] Z Light sleeping pad, the closed-cell foam one, and it wasn’t so bad in the northwest, and on nice cushioned trails,” Kuehn observes.
 “But [once I] started doing more desert camping, I realized I need more cushion.”
-Kuehn switched to the Nemo Tenser, which helped alleviate pain along his injured spine.
+Kuehn switched to the Nemo Tensor, which helped alleviate pain along his injured spine.
 He’s a side sleeper, so the thick 20D PU polyester fabric was friendly when the ground was rough.

 In the Pacific Northwest, the ground is super rocky, making it difficult to plant stakes for a tent.
 “MSR [Ground Hog stakes] were the only ones with a triangle design that would hold in the dusty, dirty ground,” Kuehn says.
 The three-prong construction is functional in a variety of terrains, plus the aluminum is durable and virtually bomb-proof.

 This ultralight pillow with a TPU laminate is easy to carry and clean on long thru-hikes, plus it gives your head a more comfortable place to rest compared to, say, a rolled-up fleece.
 Kuehn says he has probably tested a dozen different pillows, all of which have popped or deflated on him.
 This one that he’s had for five years is always in his pack.